Election-Tech-Initiative/electionguard/docs/guide/Glossary.md

 ### encrypt

+### encrypted ballot metadata

+A specific subset of election metadata

 ### encrypted tally

 The homomorphically-combined and encrypted representation of all selections made for each option on every contest in the election.